-The anti-kickback statute makes it a criminal offense knowingly and willfully to offer, pay, solicit, or receive any remuneration to induce or reward referrals of items or services reimbursable by a Federal health care program.
+The anti-kickback statute makes it a criminal offense to knowingly and willfully offer, pay, solicit, or receive any remuneration to induce or reward referrals of items or services reimbursable by a Federal health care program.
 See section 1128B(b) of the Act.
 Where remuneration is paid purposefully to induce or reward referrals of items or services payable by a Federal health care program, the anti-kickback statute is violated.
 By its terms, the statute ascribes criminal liability to parties on both sides of an impermissible "kickback" transaction.
 For purposes of the anti-kickback statute, "remuneration" includes the transfer of anything of value, directly or indirectly, overtly or covertly, in cash or in kind.

 The statute has been interpreted to cover any arrangement where one purpose of the remuneration was to obtain money for the referral of services or to induce further referrals.
-United States v.
+See, e.g., United States v.
+Borrasi, 639 F.3d 774 (7th Cir.
+2011); United States v.
+McClatchey, 217 F.3d 823 (10th Cir.
+2000); United States v.
+Davis, 132 F.3d 1092 (5th Cir.
+1998); United States v.
 Kats, 871 F.2d 105 (9th Cir.
 1989); United States v.
 Greber, 760 F.2d 68 (3d Cir.), cert. denied, 474 U.S. 988 (1985).
 Violation of the statute constitutes a felony punishable by a maximum fine of \$25,000, imprisonment up to five years, or both.
 Conviction will also lead to automatic exclusion from Federal health care programs, including Medicare and Medicaid.
 Where a party commits an act described in section 1128B(b) of the Act, the OIG may initiate administrative proceedings to impose civil monetary penalties on such party under section 1128A(a)(7) of the Act.
 The OIG may also initiate administrative proceedings to exclude such party from the Federal health care programs under section 1128(b)(7) of the Act.